c-o-l-i-n/bing-bot/HELP.md

 7. Click "Access Token" at the top right corner of the screen, copy it, and paste it into the `GroupMe Access Token` field in the `Tech Config` tab of the [Settings Google Sheet](https://go.osu.edu/bingsettings)
 8. Delete the bot from the old chat
 9. __Important:__ Log into [Bing's Gmail account](#-what-online-accounts-are-there) and [change the forwarding address](https://support.google.com/mail/answer/10957?hl=en) to your email so you will get alerts once every 3 months [when Bing's code is about to expire](#-every-3-months-bing-needs-rejuvenated), so you can prevent that from happening.

-## 🏃 How to check if Bing is running
-Either send a message in the chat "Bing, are you alive?" and see if she responds, or visit the URL of her server: https://bingbot.pythonanywhere.com/

 # 💻 Tech Stuff for Nerds